Mud Season Break: Colorado's Random April Week and Where We Go

 What I want you to know about being in SMA during Semana Santa: the processions through the historic center are the most beautiful thing I have ever witnessed and also the most overwhelming thing for a four-year-old.
 We watched one full procession on Holy Thursday.
 Bella sat on Eddie's shoulders the whole time and was completely silent, which is not a state Bella often achieves.
 Don Luis had told her in advance that this was the week we visit our friends who can't visit us, and she had taken that in entirely literally and was, I think, looking for them in the crowd.

-Last April we went to Brooklyn instead.
-Eddie and I had not been back since 2020, and Bella had no memory of it at all.
-We stayed with friends in Park Slope, ate at a restaurant Eddie used to manage in his late twenties (the chef remembered him; Bella was deeply impressed), and walked through the park where I used to push a stroller.
-Bella, who has only ever lived in Mexican colonial architecture and Colorado mountain-town wood-and-stone, was absolutely flummoxed by Brooklyn brownstones.
-"Why do all the houses share a wall?" she asked, in Spanish, in the middle of a Park Slope sidewalk.
+Last April we went down to Boulder instead.
+Eddie and I had not really been back since the SMA move in 2020, and Bella had no memory of it at all.
+We stayed with friends near Pearl Street, ate at a restaurant Eddie used to manage in his late twenties (the chef remembered him; Bella was deeply impressed), and walked the Boulder Creek Path where I used to push a stroller before SMA.
+Bella, who has only ever lived in Mexican colonial architecture and Colorado mountain-town wood-and-stone, was absolutely flummoxed by the bustle of the Pearl Street pedestrian mall on a Saturday.
+"Por qué todos están caminando?" she asked, in Spanish, in the middle of the mall.

 Year three (this April): the SMA / Holy Week alignment again